ErikDorstel/Aurora/README.md

   * Ratio control (0/255 to 255/255)

 #### GUI
+* sync mode
   * click -/+ to decrease/increase speed or start or power
-* touch note to play note
-* click sweep up/down to play sweep
   * click speed to set 50Hz
   * click start to set 0ms
   * click power to set 0ms
+* async mode
+  * touch note to play note
+  * click sweep up/down to play sweep
+  * click -/+ to decrease/increase ratio
   * click ratio to set 180/255

 #### Speed
 The speed is controlled by suppressing half waves.
 If every half-wave turns on the output, the speed is 50Hz.
 If, for example, the output is only switched on every 5th half-wave, the speed is 1 / (5 * 20ms) = 10Hz.